damienbelveze/first_steps_zotero/first_steps_zotero.md

 In the word processor editor, select the reference "First Experiences with Reading Primary Literature by Undergraduate Life Science Students"

-> using the icons at the top of the PDF viewer, try to reproduce the get this result:
+> using the icons at the top of the PDF viewer (highlight, capture figure, comment...), try to reproduce this result:

 ![](images/PDF_notes.png)

-> convert all these "annotations" (left panel) in a single "note"
+> convert all these "annotations" (from left panel) in a single "note"

 to achieve this : right panel > notes > add note from annotations